What is the SKALE Network?

 It’s important to make sure that incentives between the core team, investors and purchasers are all aligned.
 For the core team, that means lockups that keep them incentivized to launch a sustainable network.
 For purchasers, that means getting them to stake into the network to create the security and stability needed for long term success.
 Activate allows the community to begin down that path with a simple process from KYC to validator selection and delegation.

-What are the benefits of SKALE’s token sale occurring on Activate versus another platform?
+What are the benefits of SKALE’s token launch occurring on Activate versus another platform?

 We believe that Activate has done an incredibly thorough job of creating guidelines that will keep SKALE as compliant as is possible in the launch of the network and token offering.
 By having this, we are also able to gain access to the US markets, which is an incredibly important market for SKALE as many projects and dApps will be created in the US.
 For a full list of countries that can participate, please see the ConsenSys Codefi Activate website.